Danial-Ghofrani/Disk_Diffusion_Database/README.md

 # Antibiotic Resistance Database Management System

-This repository contains a Python-based database management system designed to handle antibiotic resistance thresholds, inspired by the **Clinical and Laboratory Standards Institute (CLSI)** guidelines.
+This repository contains a Python-based database management system designed to handle disk diffusion test antibiotic resistance thresholds, inspired by the **Clinical and Laboratory Standards Institute (CLSI)** guidelines.
 It leverages **MySQL** for storing and querying data on bacteria, antibiotics, and their associated resistance thresholds (Susceptible, Intermediate, Resistant, and Susceptible-Dose Dependent values).

 ---